Geonovum/IMX-Metadata/Metadata_extensie.md

 ## Metadata MIM extension

-Lineage information is considered as metadata in relation to elements in a productmodel.
-For this reason we consider lineage as metadata and will provide a common solution to relate metadata to semantics of a productmodel.
+For this extention a common solution to relate metadata to semantics of a logical model is provided.

 # Requirements

-The lineage model provides lineage information as metadata at the property level .
+The extention provides metadata at the property level.

 Requirements of the metadata in this respect are the following: